What I’ve Learned (Good and Bad) From the Various Mentors of My Career

 Like I said before, real estate is all about experience and learning.
-You do not have to have someone in your life that you have given an official title of mentor, especially when you are getting started.
-What you need to have are people in your life that you can learn and gain experience from.
+You do not have to have someone in your life who you have given an official title of mentor, especially when you are getting started.
+What you need to have are people in your life who you can learn and gain experience from.

 A mentor should be able to know and understand where you are, what you’re doing, and where you want to go.
 You want a mentor who wants to invest in you and help you grow.

 Depending on where you are in your journey, you may need different mentors.

 I went through a part of my life a few years ago where I thought that I was pretty successful.
 I was doing a lot of deals and making pretty good money wholesaling properties, so I stopped reaching out for help.
 I stopped reading books and articles.

 I bet you can guess what happened.
 My business stood still.

 When you stop learning and stop pushing is when your business stops growing.
 Do you know what happens to businesses that stop growing?
 They die.